Schedule an Appointment

 - intensive Spanish review (includes housing);

-- A support coordinator;
+- A support coordinator

 - Cultural trips;

-- Community service at Hogar de Cristo.
+- Field experiences and community service at Hogar de Cristo.

 Apply to this Program